Abstract-Foundation/examples/smart-contract-accounts/README.md

    npx hardhat vars set WALLET_PRIVATE_KEY
    ```

-3. Deploy the `MyPaymaster` contract.
+3. Deploy the `BasicAccount` contract.

    The `defaultNetwork` inside [hardhat.config.ts](./hardhat.config.ts) is set to `abstractTestnet`.
 You will need [testnet ETH from a faucet](https://docs.abs.xyz/ecosystem/faucets) in your wallet to deploy the contract to Abstract.